iMacG5-FireyIncorporated/boeing-bot/README.md

-# BoeingBot Open Source Edition
+# FireyBot Open Source Edition
 ### User Guide
 #### How to link source files to bot:
 * Enter your token in: